On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

-Now we recall some facts from ergodic theory which will be used along this text.
-A positive measure set $M\subset \bar{\C}$ is called \fd{wandering} when the sets $\{R^{-k}(M)\}_k$ are pairwise disjoint Lebesgue measurable sets.
+We recall some facts from ergodic theory which will be used in this work.
+A positive measure set $M\subset \overline{\C}$ is called \textit{wandering} when the sets $\{R^{-k}(M)\}_k$ are pairwise almost disjoint Lebesgue measurable sets, that is $R^{-i}(M)\cap R^{-j}(M)$ has Lebesgue measure zero whenever $i\neq j$.
 Let $D(R)$ be the union of all wandering sets.
-The set $D(R)$ is called the \fd{dissipative set}, the complement $C(R)=\C\setminus D(R)$ is the \fd{conservative set}.
-Similarly, a positive measure set $M\subset \bar{\C}$ is called \textit{weakly wandering} when the sets $\{R^{-k}(M)\}_k$ contain infinitely many disjoint Lebesgue measurable sets.
-The weakly dissipative set $W(R)$ is the union of all weakly wandering sets and $SC(R)=\C\setminus W(R)$) is called the \fd{strongly conservative set}.
+The set $D(R)$ is called the \textit{dissipative set} and the complement $C(R)=\C\setminus D(R)$ is the \textit{conservative set}.
+Similarly, a positive measure set $M\subset \overline{\C}$ is called \textit{weakly wandering} when there is a sequence $0=k_0<k_1<k_2<...$ such that the sets $R^{-k_i}(M)$ are pairwise almost disjoint Lebesgue measurable sets.
+The \textit{weakly dissipative} set $W(R)$ is the union of all weakly wandering sets and $SC(R)=\C\setminus W(R)$ is called the \textit{strongly conservative set}.

-The following proposition is a reformulation of Theorem 4.6, page 141, in \cite{Krengel}.
+The following proposition is a consequence of Theorem 4.6 and Theorem 4.11, pages 141 and 144 in \cite{Krengel}, respectively.